NeiroEvgen/ros2-blueprint-studio/README.md

 <img width="1400" height="902" alt="image" src="https://github.com/user-attachments/assets/4e427ea7-a8b4-4dbc-b70e-c98e6cdb00fc" />

-## 🚀 Key Features (v0.5.0 Evolution)
+🚀 Key Features (v0.5.0 Evolution)

-* **🔌 Visual Scripting & Template Palette:** Design ROS 2 systems intuitively by connecting nodes.
-Version 0.5.0 introduces a C++ Template Library, allowing you to drag-and-drop native source templates directly onto the canvas for instant customization.
+🔌 Visual Scripting & Custom Node Palette: Design ROS 2 systems intuitively by connecting nodes.
+Version 0.5.0 introduces a customizable Node Library, allowing you to save your own C++ or Python node templates and drag-and-drop them directly onto the canvas for instant reuse.

-* **📦 Hierarchical Subgraphs (Macros):** Manage complexity by grouping related nodes into CompositeNodes.
-This recursive architecture allows you to "dive deep" into subsystems, keeping your top-level logic clean and readable even for 100+ node projects.
+📦 Hierarchical Subgraphs (Macros): Manage complexity by grouping related logic into CompositeNodes.
+This nested architecture allows you to "dive deep" into subsystems, keeping your top-level architecture clean and readable even for large-scale projects.

-* **🐳 Docker & 🛠️ Bare-Metal Hybrid:** Run your nodes in isolated Docker containers (osrf/ros:humble-desktop) or use the new Native Dependency Generator to install and run everything directly on your host Ubuntu system.
+🐳 Flexible Deployment (Docker & Bare-Metal): Run your entire generated architecture in isolated Docker containers (osrf/ros:humble-desktop) with a single click, or use the Native Dependency Generator to fetch requirements and run natively on your host Ubuntu system.

-* **🐍 & ⚙️ Native C++ / Python Workflow:** Full support for both languages with built-in code editors.
-C++ nodes are compiled natively within the environment, ensuring maximum performance for real-time R&D.
+🐍 & ⚙️ Seamless C++ / Python Workflow: Full support for both languages with built-in code editors.
+The studio automatically generates standard CMakeLists.txt and package.xml files and builds your C++ nodes using standard colcon tools under the hood.
+      🚧 Work in Progress: The Python compiler is currently taking a nap due to core refactoring.
+Stick to C++ for now!

-* **💾 Robust Project System & UI Persistence:** Blueprints are saved as structured JSON files.
-The new UI State manager ensures your node coordinates, colors, and workspace layout are perfectly preserved between sessions.
+💾 Robust Project System & UI Persistence: Blueprints and node properties are cleanly saved as structured YAML files.
+The UI State manager ensures your node coordinates, dynamic ports, colors, and workspace layout are perfectly preserved between sessions.

-* **📝 One-Click Export & Launch:** Automatically generate standard ROS 2 packages, including CMakeLists.txt and package.xml.
-The Launch Generator creates Python launch files to deploy your entire system in one go.
+📝 One-Click Export & Launch: The studio acts as an intelligent boilerplate generator.
+It scans your code for dependencies (Smart Scan) and creates standard ROS 2 packages with Python launch files to deploy your entire system instantly.

-* **🚀 Portable & Modern:** Runs as a single binary on Linux (or .exe on Windows) with zero installation required.
-Features a professional dark-themed Material Design interface with dockable panels for a personalized workspace.
+🚀 Standalone Cross-Platform GUI: Features a professional dark-themed Material Design interface built with Qt.
+Designed to run as a standalone application on Linux and Windows, offering dockable panels and real-time terminal monitoring.

 ## 🛠️ Prerequisites